 '''

-RTEMS.SUCCESSFUL - message queue flushed successfully RTEMS.INVALID_ID - invalid queue id
+RTEMS.SUCCESSFUL - message queue flushed successfully RTEMS.INVALID_ADDRESS - count is NULL RTEMS.INVALID_ID - invalid queue id

 '''

 This directive removes all pending messages from the specified queue id.
 The number of messages removed is returned in count.
 If no messages are present on the queue, count is set to zero.